-'''

-Tru64 UNIX Patch Utility (Rev. 27-04)
+''' Tru64 UNIX Patch Utility (Rev. 28-03)

 - This dupatch session is logged in /var/adm/patch/log/session.log

 Patch Installation Menu:

+------

 1) Pre-Installation Check ONLY

 2) Check & Install in single-user mode w/ network services

 3) Check and Install in Multi-User mode

 b) Back to Main Menu

 q) Quit

 Enter your choice: 1

 Checking patch kit for transmission errors during download...

 Finished Checking patch kit checksums

-Gathering patch information..
+Gathering patch information ...

 (depending upon the size of the patch kit, this may take awhile)

 Start of Special Instructions

 There are NO Special Instructions

-Press RETURN to proceed...

 '''

+Press RETURN to proceed ...

-4. You have the option to make the patches reversible so you can revert the system to its state prior to the installation of a patch.
+You have the option to make the patches reversible so you can revert the 4. system to its state prior to the installation of a patch.
 The dupatch utility lists the following information.
 Press Return at the prompt to make the patches reversible.
 This is the recommended action.

-To Make Patches Reversible - PLEASE READ THE FOLLOWING INFORMATION:

-- You have the option to make the patches reversible so you can revert the system to its state prior to the installation of a patch. - Reversibility is achieved by compressing and saving a copy of the files being replaced by the patches.
+To Make Patches Reversible - PLEASE READ THE FOLLOWING INFORMATION: - You have the option to make the patches reversible so you can revert the system to its state prior to the installation of a patch. - Reversibility is achieved by compressing and saving a copy of the files being replaced by the patches.
 These files would be restored to the system if you choose to delete a patch. - If you choose to make patches NON-reversible, then the system cannot be restored to the state prior to the installation of a patch; you will not be able to delete the patches later. - This patch kit may force a small set of patches to be reversible to ensure your upgrades to future versions of Tru64 UNIX are successful.
 The Patch Utility will make those patches reversible automatically.

-Refer to the Release Notes $\/$ Installation Instructions provided with this patch kit.
+Refer to the Release Notes / Installation Instructions provided with this patch kit.
+Do you want the patches to be reversible? [y]: Return By default, the backup copies of the installed patches will be saved in "/var/adm/patch/backup".
+If you have limited space in /var, you may want to make the backup directory the mount point for a separate disk partition, an NFS mounted directory, or a symbolic link to another file system.
+You must ensure the backup directory is configured the same way during any patch removal operations.